logicalperson0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. The file strstr is a function that locates a substring.

 6. The file print_chessboard a function that prints the chessboard.

+7. The file print_diagsums is a function that prints the sum of the two diagonals of a square matrix of integers